kayusDSA/MY-DSA-PROJECT-CASE-STUDY-1/README.md

 Proper controls need to be put in place to reduce costs and match urgency with speed.

 ### Findings from the Study
+Based on the full analysis of the Kultra Mega Stores (KMS) sales and inventory utilization data from 2009–2012, here are the key findings.